physrisk/website-source/articles/2012/agent-based-prey-predator-model.md

 Status: published

-The simplest ecological system can be constructed from the two interacting species, ex. prey and predator.
+The simplest ecological system can be constructed from the two interacting species, e.g., prey and predator.
 This kind of system is very interesting in the terms of Physics of Risk primarily because it is nonlinear \[cite id="Goel1971RevModPhys"\], and due to being real life example of competition (conflict).
 Also there are few known simple models for the prey-predator interaction.
 Among them there are both macroscopic, Lotka-Volterra equations, and microscopic, agent-based, models.
-In this text we continue the [previous discussion](/lotka-volterra-equations) by considering the agent-based model.<!--more-->
+In this text we continue the [previous discussion]({filename}/articles/2012/lotka-volterra-equations.md) by considering the agent-based model.<!--more-->

 Interestingly due to the various applications of the Lotka-Volterra